ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * the request SHALL include a single "Upgrade" header with value "connect-udp".

-For example, if the client is configured with URI template "https://proxy.example.org/.well-known/masque/udp/{target_host}/{target_port}/" and wishes to open a
+For example, if the client is configured with URI Template "https://proxy.example.org/.well-known/masque/udp/{target_host}/{target_port}/" and wishes to open a
 UDP proxying tunnel to target 192.0.2.42:443, it could send the following